Download this How to Writing Unit of Study to help your students learn about teaching others through writing.

 - If your students are ready, you can also write words or short sentences under your pictures as well.

-- Our “What is How To Writing” anchor chart can be also be used to share with your class if you feel they are ready, but you might want to save this for later in your lessons if it feels more appropriate.
+- Our “What is How To Writing” anchor chart can be also be used to share with your class.

 Lesson 2: Sequencing Cards

 - To reinforce the idea of sequencing being an important part of how-to writing, use the sequence cards we created showing the steps to planting a flower as a review of lesson one.